Local sensitivity-preserving random data down-sampling for experimental design: Application to Schr odinger potential reconstruction

-so Assumption \ref{ass:groundtruth} is satisfied.
-The question related to experimental design now translates to a search for the number $c$ and locations $\Omega_c\subset X$ so to make the associated down-sampled optimization problem locally strictly convex.
+The question related to experimental design now translates into finding the number $c$ and locations $\Xi_c\subset X$ such that the associated down-sampled optimization problem is locally strictly convex.
+As a consequence, $x$ plays the role of $\xi$ in Section~\ref{sec:generalProgram}.

 \paragraph{Numerical full measurement setup.} The full measurement setup considers uniformly weighted measurements taken at all inner vertices, \gls{ie}